Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Things to Do in the French Concession

-- Tianzifang – arts and crafts shops in narrow alleys.
+- Tianzifang — arts and crafts shops tucked into narrow alleys (about 10 minutes' walk from Dapuqiao metro, Line 9).

-- Fuxing Park – classic European-style park with local morning dances.
+- Fuxing Park — classic European-style park with local morning dances and tai chi.

-- Boutique shopping & cafés – great for slow exploring.
+- Boutique shopping & cafes — great for slow exploring on foot.

-- Former residences of famous writers & leaders.
+- Former residences of famous writers and political leaders, including Sun Yat-sen's house.

 Pro Tips

-- This area is more about lifestyle than big attractions.
+- This area is more about lifestyle than big attractions — perfect for a slower travel day.

-- Great for walking, but subway access is less direct than in other districts.
+- Great for walking, but metro access is slightly less direct than in Jing'an or the Bund area.

 - Perfect for travelers who want to feel like they "live" in Shanghai for a few days.